KampinKarl1/Simple-Inventory/README.md

 Item and Craftable (inherits from item) cannot be attached to anything as they are ScriptableObjects.

-Right click to create new items and craftables.
+Right click in the project folder (in Unity Editor) to create new items and craftables (Create>Item or Create>Craftables>New Craftable).

-Craftables have an array of crafting ingredients that tells the CraftyCrafter what items are needed and how many of each item are needed to make said craftable - There is nocheck to verify that a Craftable has at least one CraftingIngredient, so enjoy that error.
+Craftables have an array of crafting ingredients that tells the CraftyCrafter what items are needed and how many of each item are needed to make said craftable - Currently only null check is when trying to GetIngredient and GetNumberNeeded.

 ------------Pickups-------------